Claude Lightfoot

-Claude M. Lightfoot (January 19, 1910 – July 17, 1991) was an African-American activist, politician, and author.
-From 1957 until his death in 1991 Lightfoot was an officer of the Communist Party of the USA (CPUSA) and was several times the nominee of that party for elected political office.
+Claude M. Lightfoot (January 19, 1910 – July 17, 1991) was an African American activist, politician, and author.
+From 1957 until his death in 1991 Lightfoot was a functionary of the Communist Party USA (CPUSA) and was several times the nominee of that party for public office.
 The author of many books and articles about racism and communism, Lightfoot also traveled and lectured throughout the world.